JaritoThe3rd/osTicket-Prerequisites-and-Installation/README.md

 - Virtual Machine Name: Name it as "osticket-vm"
 - Region: I choose East US 2 (That totally depends where you are in the world pick ones that are the closest to your region obviously)
 - Image: Windows 10 Pro, version 22H2 - x64 Gen2 (Please don't do Windows 11 since the tutorial mainly focuses on Windows 10)
-- Size: Standard_D2s_v3 - 2 vcpus, 8 GiB memory ($70.08/month) (The montly fee only charges you if you run it 24/7 as long as you turned it off after each use you're fine.
+- Size: Standard_D2s_v3 - 2 vcpus, 8 GiB memory ($70.08/month) (The monthly fee only charges you if you run it 24/7 as long as you turned it off after each use you're fine.
 Unless if you're working with corporations)

 - Username: labuser
 - Password: osTicketPassword1!
 - Make sure to check the box for Licensing at the very bottom of the first section of virtual machine creation.